fabriciochamon/VML_Streamer_QT/README.md

 - Because one-file is used, all depdendencies get extracted to a temp folder at runtime.
 You will NOT be able to use relative paths to, for example, load a binary file from "models".
 Instead, please "import resources" and get the absolute path by using "resources.getPath('./models/my-resource.ext')"

 ## Building
-To build the executable just activate your venv in a terminal, then run:
+To build the executable first **activate your venv** in a terminal, then run:

 	cd vml-streamer
 	pyinstaller main.spec